markovmodel/molPX/doc/source/index.rst

    index_notebooks

-Find more about the people behind `molpx` here:
+Find more about the people behind molPX here:

 .. toctree::